-As from 2023 the use of light panels in association with waved flags will be compulsory in all circuits.
+The use of light panels in association with waved flags will be compulsory in all circuits.

 1.23.1 Flags and Lights Used to Provide Information:

 Green Flag

 The track is clear.

 This flag must be waved at each flag marshal post for the first lap of each practice session and of the warm up, for the sighting lap and for the warm up lap.